 Low drug solubility is the major challenge for future small molecule drugs.
 In order to overcome the problematic solubility of BCS class 2 drugs, small excipients are investigated to form co-amorphous formulations.
 Due to the low solubility, ball milling is used as preferred production process.
 Due to the low capacity of ball mills, other production procedures, such as freeze-drying, spray-drying and hot-melt processing should be evaluated.
-Supervisors: Thomas Rades and Holger Grohganz On the role of water in amorphous systems
+Supervisors: Holger Grohganz and Thomas Rades Sustainable Pharmacy with focus on Antimicrobial Resistance as a global public health threat